JANUARY 15: Pointless, Elstree Studios

 DECEMBER 10: First Direct Arena, Leeds

-STEVE MARTIN: The band always, always insist that after every show they have family, friends and a few fans back in the dressing rooms to have a few drinks.
-It’s really important to them to enjoy themselves – they’re just not the type of band to jump in the car and speed off while the last chord is still ringing out.
-So the dressing room sometimes looks like an off licence or a pub; I’ve never seen so much booze backstage.
-And if there’s not enough we have more drinks in flight cases, just in case we run out.
+STEVE MARTIN: It was a shame because the band usually always insist that after every show they have family, friends and a few fans back in the dressing rooms to have a few drinks.
+In normal times it’s really important for them to enjoy themselves – they’re just not the type of band to jump in the car and speed off while the last chord is still ringing out.
+So the dressing room usually looks like an off licence or a pub and if there’s not enough we have more drinks in flight cases, just in case we run out.

 DECEMBER 11: AO Arena, Manchester